Dartsac/tmux-pane-clarity/README.md

-# tmux-clear-panes
+# tmux-pane-clarity

-`tmux-clear-panes` is a Tmux plugin that customizes the appearance of pane borders dynamically.
+`tmux-pane-clarity` is a Tmux plugin that customizes the appearance of pane borders dynamically.
 It currently supports:

 - **Dynamic Mode**: Pane borders toggle visibility based on the number of panes.